ELUCID-DESI I: A Parallel MPI Implementation of the Initial Condition Solver for Large-Scale Reconstruction Simulations: Discussion and Conclusion

 \textbf{Forward Model Accuracy:} For applications demanding very high accuracy on quasi-linear scales, it would be advantageous to provide a more accurate forward solver as an optional component.
 The modular design of our framework is intended to make such upgrades straightforward.

 \textbf{Optimization for Heterogeneous Architectures:} Additional performance gains may be realized by offloading the most computationally intensive parts—the particle–mesh force calculation and FFTs—to GPUs using a hybrid MPI+OpenACC approach.
+Moreover, a hybrid MPI/OpenMP strategy could be employed to reduce the number of MPI ranks and mitigate all-to-all communication overhead, particularly for extremely large process counts.

 \textbf{Integration with Real Survey Data:} Applying this method to real galaxy survey data will require a careful treatment of the survey mask, redshift-space distortions, and galaxy bias modeling.
 For ELUCID-DESI, in a separate work we are reconstructing the DESI mass, velocity, and tidal fields using a halo-based group finder framework.
-Other complementary techniques, including AI-based approaches, have also been developed. \citep[e.g.,][]{Wang_2024, 2025ApJS..280...53S}.
+Other complementary techniques, including AI-based approaches, have also been developed \citep[e.g.,][]{Wang_2024, 2025ApJS..280...53S}.

 \textbf{Enhancing the Guess Module:} The guess module could likely be further improved by embedding a fast nonlinear approximation or a lightweight machine-learning emulator, which could reduce the burn-in period even more.
+Notably, while the absolute computational savings increase dramatically with problem size—from 54 core hours for $256^3$ to over 2,300,000 core hours for $4096^3$—the reduction fraction relative to the baseline time decreases, from 94.6\% at $256^3$ to 45\% at $4096^3$.
+This trend reflects the increasing complexity of the posterior landscape at larger volumes, where a linear approximation alone becomes less effective at capturing the full nonlinear dynamics.
+Nevertheless, the absolute savings continue to grow, and even a modest fractional reduction translates into massive gains in absolute terms for the target ELUCID-DESI reconstruction.
+Future improvements to the guess module, such as incorporating nonlinear corrections, could further push the reduction fraction upward, particularly for the largest scales.

+\textbf{Limitations and future validation at the target scale.} The largest reconstruction presented in this work ($2048^3$) is 8 times smaller in volume than the ELUCID-DESI target ($4096^3$).
+While our scaling tests confirm linear memory scaling and acceptable runtime behavior, we acknowledge that small-scale, high-resolution physics issues may not be fully captured in the current performance-oriented validation.
+The full $4096^3$ reconstruction on real DESI data is planned as the next phase of the ELUCID-DESI project and will be reported in future work.
+The present study focuses on the MPI code's performance and scalability; we have therefore confined our validation to scales that are computationally manageable while remaining representative of the expected scaling behavior.

 In summary, we have developed and validated a scalable, efficient computational framework that makes rigorous Bayesian reconstruction of the initial density field feasible at the scale of next-generation cosmological surveys.
 The core of this framework is a high-performance, MPI-parallelized implementation of the HMCMC algorithm that overcomes previous memory barriers.
 Augmented with a novel initial guess module that dramatically reduces computational cost—with savings increasing with problem size—this tool is now poised to maximize the scientific return from missions like \textit{Euclid}, LSST, CSST and DESI.